Why do 47% of Agile Transformations Fail?

-Yet Prof. Kotter in his book Accelerate says he has never seen a long term successful Agile transformation with waterfall leadership.
-At recent Agile conferences with over 200 people in sessions, I asked how many Agile transformations had waterfall leadership?
+Questioning these numbers motivated me to dig deeper.
+Prof. Kotter in his book Accelerate says he has never seen a long-term successful Agile transformation using Waterfall leadership.
+At a recent Agile conference with over 200 people attending my session, I did a brief survey.
+I asked how many agile transformations had Waterfall leadership.
 The response was over 95% of those attending.
-So the failure rate is somewhere between 34% and 95%.
+So it seems the failure rate is somewhere between 34% and 95%.

 Why Scrum Works - Decision Latency